 Gasspeicher Hannover states that its storage is not technically and/or economically necessary for providing efficient access to the system for the supply of customers, and therefore by definition not subject to the scope of article 19 Dir 2003/55/EC and section 28 of the Energy Industry Act (EnWG).
-In addition its storage is also used by the shareholders for fulfilling obligations under the e.
-Other reasons for exclusion from the main analysis

-German Energy Industry Act (EnWG) and the Gas Network Access Order (GasNZV) as well as in connection with production operations.
+In addition its storage is also used by the shareholders for fulfilling obligations under the German Energy Industry Act (EnWG) and the Gas Network Access Order (GasNZV) as well as in connection with production operations.